YanSong97/MAgent-demo/README.md

 a basic demo can be found in [LINK](https://github.com/YanSong97/MAgent-demo/blob/main/Demo%20of%20PettingZero-MAgent.py)

+## An interactive MAgent battle games: [LINK](https://github.com/PettingZoo-Team/MAgent/blob/master/examples/show_battle_game.py)

+Allows you to dispatch your solders at your command.

 ## Papers on MAgent

 * [Analysis of Emergent Behavior in Multi Agent Environments